Protecting connection information

 The fixed identity account should be a low-privilege account that has been granted only necessary permissions in the database.
 In addition, you should encrypt the configuration file so that the user name and password are not exposed in clear text.

 A connection string injection attack can occur when dynamic string concatenation is used to build connection strings based on user input.
 If the user input is not validated and malicious text or characters not escaped, an attacker can potentially access sensitive data or other resources on the server.
-To address this problem, ADO.NET 2.0 introduced new connection string builder classes to validate connection string syntax and ensure that additional parameters are not introduced.
+To address this problem, Microsoft SqlClient Data Provider for SQL Server introduced new connection string builder class to validate connection string syntax and ensure that additional parameters are not introduced.
 For more information, see Connection String Builders.

 The default value for